 Screens, creams and blocks are all well and good — but those of us serious about sunbathing should be using tanning oils instead.
 These lower-SPF offerings still protect your skin from harmful UV rays, but are much better at extending, enhancing and evenly spreading the tan you want to build up.

 Our pick of the best include this oil-in-mist from Clarins, which can also be used to protect hair from drying rays.
-Sisley’s SPF6 sun oil may be low protection, but a proportioned UVA-UVB filtering complex gives you a fine spray application — ideal for those who play sport.
+Lancaster’s sun protective water can even be applied to wet skin, and moisturises while stimulating the tanning process.
 Finally, from Institut Esthederm, this oil has been formulated to leave a silky sheen rather than a greasy residue — so it won’t ruin any of those all-important poolside holiday snaps.
 Just be sure to top up frequently – sunburn is a good look for no man.

 Institut Esthederm Sun Care Oil